jonatascastro12/twitter-search-personalization-research/README.md

 This repository contains assets that were used on research about personalization on Twitter Search.

 Our article *Is There Personalization in Twitter Search?
-A Study on polarized opinions about the Brazilian Welfare Reform* on [WebSci2020](https://websci20.webscience.org/) was accepted.
-Coming soon!
+A Study on polarized opinions about the Brazilian Welfare Reform* on [WebSci2020](https://websci20.webscience.org/) was accepted. https://dl.acm.org/doi/abs/10.1145/3394231.3397917

 Structure: